The Bunker Adjustment Factor (BAF) explained

 Introduction of the IMO 2020 and its Impact on the BAF

-With the coming of the IMO 2020, a new regulation has come into force from January 1, 2020.
-Keeping up with the European Green Deal (EGD) and MARPOL convention, it aims to reduce the pollution levels globally by cutting and controlling emissions.
+With the coming of the IMO 2020 regulation, a new regulation has come into force from January 1, 2020.
+Keeping up with the EU Green Deal (EGD) and MARPOL convention, it aims to reduce the pollution levels globally by cutting and controlling emissions.

-International Maritime Organisation (IMO) has standardized and placed regulations for emission control with its mandatory Data Collection System (DCS) – including the Global Sulphur Cap.
+International Maritime Organisation (IMO) has standardized and placed regulations for emission control with its mandatory Data Collection System (DCS) – including the IMO 2020 regulation.
 According to the new rule, the sulphur emissions should be cut from 3.5% to now, 0.5% (outside ECAs).

 The carriers have 3 possible options for implementing this: